cfocoder/mcpo/BLOG_POST.md

 Start with one or two MCP servers, verify they work in Open WebUI, then add more.
 This makes debugging much easier.

 ### 4. Monitor Logs During Integration
-When adding functions to Open WebUI, keep `./mcpo.sh logs -f` running to see real-time API calls and catch issues immediately.
+When adding tools to Open WebUI, keep `./mcpo.sh logs -f` running to see real-time API calls and catch issues immediately.

 ### 5. Use Health Endpoints
 Always verify `http://localhost:8001/health` before troubleshooting complex issues.